charlesdrews/ADI-IA-code-challenge/readme.md

-# Android Development IA Code Challenge
+# Android Development Instructional Support Code Challenge

-Thanks for your interest in becoming an IA for General Assembly's Android Development course!
+Thanks for your interest in becoming an IA or TA for General Assembly's Android Development course!
 The following code challenge is designed to test your ability to troubleshoot and repair a broken Android app.

 ## Technical Specs